-7.2.8 Acceptance of gifts
+7.2.9 Acceptance of gifts

-The City's Code of Conduct and the Rules of Conduct contain provisions in respect of Elected Members, employees and committee members seeking and/or accepting certain types of gifts and gifts of a certain value while performing in their respective roles.
-Both the Code of Conduct and the Rules of Conduct detail the disclosure requirements for gifts accepted in a full and transparent manner.
-Elected Members and employees cannot accept gifts valued at \$300 or more from any person that is undertaking, seeking or likely to undertake, an activity involving the City's discretion.
+The City's Code of Conduct Code of Conduct for Employees and the Act contain provisions in respect of Elected Members, employees and committee members seeking and/or accepting certain types of gifts and gifts of a certain value while performing in their respective roles.

+Both the Code of Conduct for Employees and the Act detail the disclosure requirements for gifts accepted in a full and transparent manner.